Air Quality Conformity

 PUBLIC COMMENT AND THE CONFORMITY ANALYSIS

-The conformity analysis document is subject to public comment.
-GVMC’s public comment period will run from Wednesday, February 27 – Wednesday, March 20.
+The draft conformity analysis document is subject to public comment.
+GVMC’s public comment period will run from Monday, March 25 - Wednesday, May 8.
 Please submit comments to Andrea Faber by email, by phone at (616) 776.7603, or online (see below).
 Comments received will be recognized and considered, and a response provided.
-On Wednesday, March 20, at the regularly scheduled Policy Committee meeting, the Policy Committee will be asked to make a formal conformity determination, through a resolution, that the findings of the conformity analysis conform to the SIP.
+On Wednesday, May 15, at the regularly scheduled Policy Committee meeting, the Policy Committee will be asked to make a formal conformity determination, through a resolution, that the findings of the conformity analysis conform to the SIP.

 Consultation with federal, state, and local transportation authorities is conducted through the Michigan Transportation Conformity Interagency Workgroup (MITC-IAWG).
 Issues discussed include evaluating and choosing emission models and methods, determining regionally significant project definition, procedures for future MITC-IAWG meetings, and rules for reviewing projects.

-For more information, please see the project lists from the FY2017-2020 TIP and 2040 MTP (GVMC’s Long Range Transportation Plan), which have been evaluated by the MITC-IAWG Committee.
+For more information, please see the project lists from the FY2017-2020 TIP, FY2020-2023 TIP, and 2040 MTP (GVMC’s Long Range Transportation Plan), which have been evaluated by the MITC-IAWG Committee.
 Please note that the project lists include whether projects are air quality exempt or non-exempt.

 The MITC-IAWG Committee evaluates all TIP and LRTP amendments to determine if projects are air quality exempt, meaning they do not have to be included in a conformity analysis, or if a project is non-exempt, meaning it has to be included in a conformity analysis.
 The GVMC Technical and Policy Committees also approve TIP and LRTP amendments at their regularly scheduled meetings.
 For a committee meeting schedule, please click here.
 To view Technical and Policy Committee agendas, please visit our Committee Meetings and Agendas page.